-The PML-N quit the cabinet last year to protest against the new civilian government’s failure to honour a deadline to reinstate Iftikhar Chaudhry, the former supreme court justice, and other judges sacked by Musharraf.
+The PML-N quit the cabinet last year to protest over the new civilian government’s failure to honour a deadline to reinstate Iftikhar Chaudhry, the former supreme court justice, and other judges sacked by Musharraf.

 The ruling forced Sharif’s party out of power in Punjab, placing the province under central government control.

 But in an apparent concession to Sharif, Yousaf Raza Gilani, Pakistan’s prime minister, said on Wednesday that the government wanted federal rule over the province to end.